holidaycheck/tech-blog/_posts/2019-10-15-two-questions-every-unit-test-should-answer.md

 ```

 A little side note: why all of those named variables?
 For a couple of reasons: naming things (to provide an extended description), and also, if you were to use [property based testing](https://techblog.holidaycheck.com/post/2017/07/25/property-based-testing-in-javascript) here, it would be as easy as applying the input generator function instead of those numbers.
 Tests are also code—they should be easy to refactor.

+And a second side note: I raised a question about those tests [on Twitter](https://twitter.com/jacek_smolak/status/1153981888702373889), and got some [cool answers](https://gist.github.com/smolak/7ff92ea5d821f2a1b11a0fb0a324d3f2). tl;dr—writing tests for FizzBuzz is not that straightforward as it would seem.

 “OK, but it’s a simple game, thus simple rules and simple tests.”—you might say.
 Well… yes, and no (see my story up above).
 Fair enough, let’s take something that nobody knows, but you and your team—a part of the application you’re developing, say, a form on a page.
 Here is how it could work: